SaiSindhuja197/miyagi/docs/labs/02-build-your-own-copilot/gl-lab2v3.md

 ### Task 1: Setup configuration for miyagi app

-In this lab, you will set up the configuration for the Miyagi app by installing dependencies, configuring environment variables, and preparing the database for local development.
+In this task, you will set up the configuration for the Miyagi app by installing dependencies, configuring environment variables, and preparing the database for local development.

 1. Open **Visual Studio Code** from the Lab VM desktop by double-clicking on it.